gpreston1/tamuhack/README.md

 # tamuhack
-squid game inspired tug of war game answer questions about financial literacy to pull the rope don't fall into the void!
+squid game inspired financial literacy game.

+Not all of our data files could be uploaded due to their size and amount, but we can run the demo on our laptops.